Tone of Voice: Brand Guidelines, Examples

 This leads to the counter effect.

-Instead of feeling empathy and building an emotional bond with the audiences, PETA does, so that many former supporters retreat from supporting the cause and disregarding initial thought.
+Instead of feeling empathy and building an emotional bond with the audience, many former supporters retreat from supporting the cause.

 Few of their campaigns provoked lawsuits and protests against PETA.